flutter/devtools/packages/devtools_server/docs/daemon.md

 - `protocolVersion` - the version number for this protocol (if this field is missing it is protocol version `1.0.0`)

+#### server.log Event

+When running the server with `--verbose` the server may emit verbose log events including the stdout/stderr from the launched browser processes (which may include console.log output).
+Each event contains the following params:

+- `message` - a string message

 <!--
 This request is only used for testing purposes so is currently "undocumented"